sebasfalcone/better-work-notes/Notes_about_C++.md

 // Compile error, l can't be const-initialized (no constexpr constructor) constexpr Line l({6.7f, 5.7f}, {5.4, 3.2});
 ```

-`constexpr` must be your first choice when declaring global variables (assuming you really need a global state to begin with). `constexpr` variables are not just initialized at compile time, but constexpr implies const and immutable state is always the right way.
+`constexpr` must be your first choice when declaring global variables (assuming you need a global state, to begin with). `constexpr` variables are not just initialized at compile time, but constexpr implies const and immutable state is always the right way.

 ##### Your Second Line of Defense - *constinit*
 Is a keyword introduced in the **C++20 standard**.
 Works just as `constexpr`, as it forces the compiler to evaluate a variable at compile time, but it **doesn't imply const**.